Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 • Flavor profile: Garlicky, parmesan-salty, herb-bright, with roasted, savory edges.

-• Key tips: Use a light hand when mixing, portion evenly, and bake on a rack (or a very hot sheet) for better browning.
+• Key tips: When mixing, use a light hand.
+Portion evenly.
+For better browning, bake on a rack (or a very hot sheet).

 Ingredients

 • Ground meat (1 1/2 lb / 680 g total): I like 80/20 beef for flavor plus pork for tenderness, but all-beef works.
-Leaner meat can be a little drier unless you’re careful with bake time.
+Lean meat can be a little drier compared to regular meat.
+But since you are baking it, be careful with the bake time.

-• Breadcrumbs (1/2 cup / 50 g): Plain or Italian-style.
-Fresh breadcrumbs make a softer meatball; panko makes a slightly springier texture.
+• Breadcrumbs (1/2 cup / 50 g): For a softer texture, use fresh breadcrumbs in your meatballs.
+Panko will give your meatballs a slightly bouncier texture.

-• Egg (1 large): Binder.
-If you go too eggy, meatballs get tight; stick to one.
+• Egg (1 large): If you use too many binders, the meatballs get too tight, so use one.

-• Parmesan (1/2 cup finely grated / 45–50 g): Use the real stuff if you can.
-It melts into the mix and seasons everything at once.
+• Parmesan (1/2 cup finely grated / 45–50 g): If you can, use the real thing.
+It melts into the mix and seasons everything all at once.

-• Garlic (2–4 cloves, minced): I usually do 3.
-Raw garlic mellows in the oven.
+• Garlic (2–4 cloves, minced): I cook raw garlic in the oven for 3 minutes.

-• Parsley (2 tbsp chopped): Fresh is best; dried is fine at about 2 tsp.
+• Parsley (2 tbsp chopped): dried is fine around 2 tsp, fresh is optimal.

 • Salt (1 1/2 tsp kosher): Adjust if your parmesan is very salty.

-• Optional seasoning: 1 tsp dried oregano or Italian seasoning; pinch of red pepper flakes for heat.
+• Optional seasoning: 1 tsp dried oregano or Italian seasoning; add a pinch of red pepper flakes for heat.

 • Olive oil: A light brush or spray helps browning.